 Low blood oxygen levels caused by OSA during sleep stresses your body and heart.
 People with untreated OSA are more likely to have heart failure, atrial fibrillation, heart attack and stroke.

 According to Harvard Health Publishing (Harvard Medical School) OSA is found in 47 to 83 % of people with cardiovascular disease, 35 % of people with high blood pressure, 12 to 53 % of people with who have had heart failure, atrial fibrillation and stroke.
-Untreated OSA can increase the risk of dying from heart disease by five times.
+If you have untreated OSA, your risk of dying from heart disease increases by five times.

 How do you know if you have OSA?